L. Saalfeld, Berlins

-Herbert William Salmon (born about 1879) artist photographer.
+Herbert William Salmon (born about 1879) artist and photographer.
 Early in life Salmon travelled to Australia where he married.
-By 1901, Salmon had two photographic studios in Teddington, one at Hughenden House, Park Road, Teddington, the other in Teddington’s High Street.
+By 1901, Salmon had two photographic studios in Teddington, one at Hughenden House, Park Road and the other in Teddington’s High Street.
 In the early 1900s, Salmon left Teddington and moved out to Sussex3.
 Salmon’s postcards bear the reverse style of Wyndham & Co (qv).
 The earliest postmark on one of his cards (Knole view) is dated 21 August 19004.

 Luigi Salomone, Rome

 Luigi Salomone, Printer in Rome, produced many travel and other posters.
 In April 1875, a young Basilio Cascella was hired as a lithography apprentice.
 Salomone’s 1912 calendar boasted royal patronage.
 In 1942 he published a card of Gibraltar for the armed forces6.
 Salomone’s graphic arts factory beside the railway was destroyed by the bombing of Rome in March 19447.
 His business continued to publish books into the 1960s.

 Salute & Company

 Southsea, Hampshire, England